LouisTsiattalou/website/content/cv/index.md

 **Data Scientist**: Food Standards Agency

 I joined the Civil Service Fast Stream and was placed at the Food Standards Agency.
 I developed the Data Science capability at the department.

 My projects included world trade visualisation, and predicting Norovirus frequencies as a function of Tweets with >80% accuracy.

 ## 2015-2017

 **Consultant**: InfoCat Ltd.

 My role was to design, build and integrate financial systems.
 I worked in a wide variety of sectors, including Investment Banking, FMCG, Charity, Travel and Aerospace firms.

 I learned a wide range of Data Engineering skills, as the most challenging parts of the role were gluing different systems together in an efficient way.
-Unlike most consultancies, we especially had a focus on resilience - I learned how to write fantastic documentation and robust software here.
+Unlike most consultancies, we had a reputation for our focus on resilience - I learned how to write fantastic documentation and robust software here.

 # Education